-Copper Black was a Mensan who valued creativity.
-In her will she left a legacy funding a special annual award to recognize an outstanding creative achievement by a member of American Mensa, Ltd.
+A Mensan who truly valued creativity, Copper Black left in her will a legacy funding a special annual award to recognize an outstanding creative achievement by a member of American Mensa.

 The deadline to nominate candidates for the Copper Black Award is March 1.

-- You're a teacher in a poor school district.
+- You're a educator.
 You've come up with a low-cost but exciting way of getting your students to learn.
 How did you do it?

 - You're a machinist.
-Instead of doing the same thing you've been doing for years, you've come up with a new product or method that saves your company money.
+Instead of doing the same thing you've been doing for years, you've come up with an innovative product or method that saves lives or increases efficiency.